 What if I just want to do my ceremony there and not the reception or vice versa?

 The proximity of our ceremony and reception space to one another only allows us to book one wedding per day.
 You are more than welcome to book us for just the ceremony or just the reception, but on weekends we only do all-day packages and there is no special pricing for less time.
 Exceptions may be made for ceremony-only events if the wedding will be taking place two months or less from the time of booking.

 Are there any restrictions we need to know about?

 Noise: There is a city noise ordinance that goes into effect at 10 pm.
 Music and alcohol service must end at this time.
 Smoking: Smoking of any kind is only allowed in designated areas (even though we are an outdoor venue, nicotine is toxic to plants, and mulch and fertilizer are flammable).
 Send-offs: Sparklers are allowed in the parking lot only.
 Anything thrown at the newlyweds must be biodegradable.
 Rice and birdseed are prohibited (rice is bad for birds; birdseed will sprout into weeds in our gardens).
 We recommend bubbles or biodegradable confetti.
 Further details and house rules can be found in our contract.

 What is the deposit to hold the date?
 Is it refundable?

 We will collect 30% of the total rental value to hold your date.
 This deposit is non-refundable.
 The remaining balance is due 60 days prior to your event date.

 Are there adequate restroom facilities?

 We have two sets of public restrooms in two different buildings for a total of six stalls.
 Two of the restrooms are unisex family restrooms and one of those unisex restrooms has a baby changing station.
-Additionally, there is a private restroom with shower in the backstage/office area reserved for wedding party.

 Things our onsite day-of staff WILL do for you: